kevin-crook-ucb/ucb_w205_crook_supplement/2020_Spring/mids_w205_backing_up_work_end_semester.md

 First create a command line to your VM.

-Issue a `pwd` command to make sure you are in the `/home/jupyter` directory.
-If not, issue a `cd` to take your there and verify.

-Create a tarball file using the following command.
+Create a tarball file using the following commands.
 I like to put the date in the files so I know when I created the file.
 You may want to update it with the current date.
 I use the format YYYY_MM_DD so it sorts in a reasonable way:

 ```
+cd

+pwd
+(make sure you are in /home/jupyter !!!)

 tar cvfz mids_w205_backup_2020_04_25.tgz w205
 ```